LfenC/LfenC/README.md

 # Hi, I'm Liz! 👋

 Welcome to my GitHub profile.
-I’m a Software Integrations Engineer passionate about Java and .NET development.
+I’m a Software Integrations Developer passionate about Java and .NET development.
 🐱 I also love cats and good coffee.

 ### Languages